qcr/openseqslam2/README.md

 ## TODO List (roughly ordered by value):

+* Pull all new parameters into the UI (including batch operation possibly)
+* Clean up implementation of "OpenSeqSLAM2" (currently a hacked together mess)
 * Disable match selection in Results GUI when a popup is open (i.e. enforce ad hoc modal structure)
 * Should probably change code flow so the start GUI window is returned to after a set of results (and a progress GUI can be exited while running)